 What STIs can I get from oral sex?

-It’s also possible to pass HIV and hepatitis B and C through oral sex, but the risk is much lower.
-This can only happen if there are open cuts, sores, or gingivitis (inflamed gums) in the mouth.
-These STIs need to get into the blood to be passed between partners.
+It’s possible to pass HIV and hepatitis C through oral sex, but the risk is very low.
+It can only happen if there are open cuts, sores, or inflamed gums in the mouth.
+Basically, they need a way into your blood.

 What about condoms?